csswizardry/csswizardry.github.com/_posts/2013-05-22-scope-in-css.md

 ## In summary

-Make sure any classes you write aren’t loose; make sure they’re always well named and scoped if they need to be.
+Make sure any classes you write aren’t loose; make sure they’re always well named, and scoped if they need to be.
 Nesting selectors is a **bad** way of scoping, so use a naming convention like BEM to provide a quasi scoping.

-Global scope and poorly named variables are absolute programming basics; there is no reason for our CSS to have the same unpredictable and loose make up that developers spend so much time avoiding.
+Global scope and poorly named variables are absolute programming basics; there is no reason for our CSS to have the same unpredictable and loose traits that developers spend so much time avoiding.